-- fixture gendered, and single-fixture assisted-use (also known as Unisex / Family Restroom). • Finishes should be light color to reflect - light and provide a sense of brightness and cleanliness. - Restroom should exceed code (IBC Appendix Chapter 29, Minimum Plumbing Fixtures, Table A-29-A) for toilet fixture counts.
-Ratios should be confirmed with the Airport. - Reference the Mechanical Guidelines and Standards for all mechanical and plumbing requirements.
+- Frame out any leftover space created within rows of toilet partitions with new walls. - Standard size stalls doors to be on a 5 degree hold open. - Additional considerations apply to pre-security restrooms and should be confirmed with project manager. - Restroom fixture count should exceed code (IBC Appendix Chapter 29, Minimum Plumbing Fixtures, Table A-29-A) for toilet fixture counts.
+Fixture counts to be confirmed with project manager. - Reference the Mechanical Guidelines and Standards for all mechanical and plumbing requirements. - Reference the Maintainability Standards

-RESTROOMS - TYPE 1 Multi-Fixture All Gender
+RESTROOMS - TYPE 1A Multi-Fixture All Gender Shared